python/cpython/Doc/using/windows.rst

 In some cases, a version qualifier can be included in a command to dictate which version of Python will be used by the command.
 A version qualifier starts with a major version number and can optionally be followed by a period ('.') and a minor version specifier.
-Furthermore it is possible to specifiy if a 32 or 64 bit implementation shall be requested by adding "-32" or "-64".
+Furthermore it is possible to specify if a 32 or 64 bit implementation shall be requested by adding "-32" or "-64".

 For example, a shebang line of ``#!python`` has no version qualifier, while